kids-first/kf-cbioportal-etl/docs/WHOLE_STUDY_IMPORT.md

 ```
 Note!
 Most other studies won't have a timeline set of files.
 ## Upload the final packages
 Upload all of the directories named as study short names to `s3://kf-strides-232196027141-cbioportal-studies/studies/`.
 You may need to set and/or copy your aws saml key before uploading.
-See "access to https://github.com/d3b-center/aws-infra-pedcbioportal-import repo" bullet point in [Software Prerequisites](#software-prerequisites) to load the study.
+See "Access to [AWS Infra PedCBioPortal Import](https://github.com/d3b-center/aws-infra-pedcbioportal-import) repo" bullet point in [Software Prerequisites](../README.md#software-prerequisites) to load the study.
 ## Load into QA/PROD
 An AWS step function exists to load studies on to the QA and PROD servers.
   + Create a branch in the `d3b-center/aws-infra-pedcbioportal-import` git repo (**MUST START WITH `feature/`**) and edit the `import_studies.txt` file with the study name you which to load.
 Can be an MSKCC datahub link or a local study name